-(Mar ⊠ k One) OUARTERLY REPOI RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 terly period ended September • OR , TRANSITION REPOR RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR RITIES EXCHANGE ACT OF 1934 For the tr ansition period from to Comm nission File Number: 001-4028 38 Design Therapeutics s.
-Inc. of Registrant as Specified in its 82-3929248 e or other jurisdiction of poration or organization) (I.R.S.
-Employer Identification No.) Ca en Valley Road, Suite 110 rlsbad, California of principal executive offices) 92011 (Zip Code) Registrant's telephor ne number, including area code e: (858) 293-4900 Securities registered pu rsuant to Section 12(b) of the Act Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.00 001 par value per share DSGN The Nasdaq Global Select Market months (or for such shorter period by Section 13 or 15(d) of the Securities Exchange Act to file such reports), and (2) has been subject to such fi of R egulation S-T (§232.405 o ive Data File required to be submitted pursuant to Rule r period that the registrant was required to submit such 405 See the definitions of "large accel iler, a non-accelerated filer, smaller reporting company, "smaller reporting company," and "emerging growth or Larg ge accelerated filer Accelerated filer Non -accelerated filer $\boxtimes$ Smaller reporting company X Eme erging growth company $\boxtimes$ company, indicate by check mark nting standards provided pursuant to use the extended transition period for complying with $ge\ Act.\ oxtimes$ ıan new of revised illiancial accou new whether the registrant is a shell co ompany (as defined in Rule 12b- -2 of the Exchange Act).
-Yes □ No ⊠
+For the quarterly period ended Marc OR □ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC For the transition period from to Commission File Number: 001-4 to 0288 Design Therapeuti (Exact Name of Registrant as Specified in Delaware - 82-3929248 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 6005 Hidden Valley Road, Suite 110 Carlsbad, California (Address of principal executive offices) 92011 (Zip Code) Registrant's telephone number, including area e code: (858) 293-4900 - Securities registered pursuant to Section 12(b) of the Act: Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share DSGN The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required to be f 1934 during the preceding 12 months (or for such shorter period that the registrant was requirequirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Inter of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (or for such she files).
+Yes $\boxtimes$ No $\square$ 405 Indicate by check mark whether the registrant is a large accelerated filer, an accelerate an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated fi company" in Rule 12b-2 of the Exchange Act. or Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company $\boxtimes$ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected r new or revised financial accounting standards provided pursuant to Section 13(a) of the Excl any Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The number of outstanding shares of the registrant's common stock, \$0.0001 par value e per share, as of May 3, 2024, was 56,495,039.